SharafatKarim/archmate/README.md

 - Information Center - learn about your system!
 - Troubleshooting - this script uninstaller and other quick fixes.

+## Contribution
+It's lightweight, no third party modules, and you can understand easily with just basic python knowledge!
+Feel free to send me merge request or, directory knock me!

 ## License